Noorb7188/mc-es6-challenge/README.md

 Just before submitting your test, you double check the brief and realise that your code needs to run in Internet Explorer – which doesn't support ES6!
 With an hour to go until your deadline, you need to replace as many of the ES6 features as possible with their ES5 equivalents.

-### Morals of the story

-Never assume that your code will run in an environment that supports ES6 syntax.
-And always read the brief properly.

 ## Learning outcomes

 - Recognising some common ES6 features and understanding how they relate to familiar ES5 features.